Becklyn/RouteTreeBundle/README.md

                 page: 1
 ```

 **If you do not define a value, the parameter is looked up in the request attributes of the current request.
-If it doesn't find anything there, `null` is used.**
+If it doesn't find anything there, `1` is used.**

 ### Separator